 Companies prioritising US investment over UK

-The trend reflects mounting pressure from President Trump, who has threatened tariffs of up to 250% on pharmaceutical imports and signed executive orders aimed at reducing drug prices for American consumers while pressuring companies to increase domestic investment.
-Pharmaceutical companies have been shoring up investments in the US amid the Trump administration’s tariff threats and pressure to move more manufacturing to the US.
+This trend reflects mounting pressure from President Trump, who has threatened tariffs of up to 250% on pharmaceutical imports and signed executive orders aimed at reducing drug prices while pressuring companies to increase domestic investment.

 Source: The Economist Intelligence Unit